bretbaker/jsand/README.md

 # JavaScript Algorithms and Data Structures

-An aggregation of computer science algorithms, data structures, and more written in JavaScript.
+An aggregation of computer science algorithms, data structures, and more, written in JavaScript.